XeroAPI/Xero-NetStandard-Webhooks-Receiver/README.md

-# Xero Webhook Reciever - NetStandard
+# Xero Webhook Receiver - NetStandard
-This is application demostrates how to recieve webhooks from Xero.
+This application demonstrates how to receive webhooks from Xero.

 <b> Application Features </b>